 Testing of Hourly Demand Response Resources

-The IESO may direct hourly demand response (HDR) resources to perform up to two activation tests per obligation period.
+The IESO may direct HDR resources to perform up to two activation tests per obligation period.
 These tests are conducted by the IESO to assess an HDR resource’s ability to demonstrate a reduction in energy withdrawal from the IESO controlled grid equal to or greater than the capacity obligation of the resource.
 The IESO will provide notification to capacity market participants one day in advance of the test with the actual test itself occurring during the availability window of the dispatch day.
 Testing for HDR resources is conducted for four hours, unless an HDR resource is qualified for reduced test duration.